From idea to product: How we manufacture our clothes in Portugal

 SHAPING NEW TOMORROW is a tech brand, not a fashion brand.
 We develop innovative and technical fabrics, and our garments are made with a functional purpose, all the way down to the fibers.
 Curious about what some of our most frequently used fibers are?
 The most essential ones are cotton, elastane and recycled polyester.

 Cotton is our most used, natural fiber, as it's breathable, absorbent and easy to care for.
 Cotton can also easily be recycled and made into yarn, in addition to being biodegradable.
 Some of our products are made from organic cotton, which is grown without the use of synthetic fertilizers and pesticides, reducing its ecological footprint.

 Elastane is a synthetic fiber, and although there’s only a very small percentage of elastane in our products, it's crucial for us to live up to our promise.
 Elastane is what creates the stretch, providing that comfortable feel that our clothes are known for.

 For polyester, we actually recycle plastic bottles to create polyester fibers.
-In fact, to make a pair of our Essential Pants, 14.5 plastic bottles are being recycled and repurposed.
 This means that when you buy a pair of Essential Pants, you’re actually recycling as well – win, win!